 A large sea cave sat at the southern end of the beach where we sat on low rocks, looking out on the heavenly beach.
 It was cool and damp in the cave; a welcome respite from the sun.

-We hadn’t encountered any other people during our hike and you could see anyone coming from about 800 metres away from the beach.
+We hadn’t encountered any other people during our hike and you could see anyone coming from about 800 meters away from the beach.

 So we decided to skinny dip.

 I have never really done it before and it felt weird to strip off at a beach in the brilliant sunshine, but it was also exhilarating.

 We took one last look from the cave towards the trail and with still no sign of anyone, we rushed into the waves.